7 Reasons a Shredding Day Makes Sense

 Celebrate the Earth, No Matter What “Day”Having a green-themed shredding day associated with Earth Day (April 22) is one way to destroy sensitive and non-sensitive paper alike.
 But you should also be in a “green” mindset year-round and destroying records according to a retention schedule.
 And since shredded material can be used in other products if it’s properly recycled, a shred day is like a big present to the earth—no matter when you hold it.

-Having cartons of old documents sitting around is asking for problems, including:
+Shredding is Good for Your ReputationSensitive documents sitting around are asking for problems, including: